 Lasting change is possible.

-Openforwards believe that you need more from us to make lasting change possible.
+Openforwards believes that you need more from us to make lasting change possible.
 It’s not enough to talk about your problems.
 We all need to learn the psychology skills our parents and schools couldn’t teach us.
 That’s why we are specific and direct.

 Humans are a complex species, and to master your mind, you must do more than challenge your thoughts.
 We’ll teach you:

 - How to handle your emotions